astampoulis/makam-paper-funpearl/makamcode/05-type-synonyms.md

 STUDENT.
 Are we done?

 ADVISOR.
 Almost there!
 We just need to handle the case of the meta-level function type.
-We cannot destructure functions using `refl.headargs`, so we have to treat them specially:
+It does not make sense to destructure functions using `refl.headargs`; so, that fails for functions, and we have to treat them specially:

 ```makam
 structural_recursion Rec (X : A -> B) (Y : A -> B) :-